Skip to main content

 What do 'non-custodial', ‘open-source’ and ‘client-side’ mean?

 • Open-source means anyone can view, copy, or make suggestions to our code on GitHub.
+That translates to higher transparency, security, and accountability.

 • Client-side means we do not have behind-the-scenes servers, and don't collect or store personal user information.
+We don't even collect your email to create an account.
+User privacy is one of our highest priorities.

-Where are my funds stored then?
+Where are my assets stored then?

 MEW is NOT a bank or exchange.